microsoft/sqllinuxlabs/instructions.md

 Believe it or not, that's it!
 You have now installed SQL Server on Linux which includes the core database engine and SQL Server Agent.

-5. TODO: Add in instructions to open up MSSQL port (1433) for Azure VM.
+5. Note: If you are running this in an Azure VM, the host IP is the public Azure VM IP.
+You will also need to open port 1433 to external traffic. [go here to learn how to open ports in Azure VMs](/open_azure_vm_port).
+Use port 1433 when using this example.

 ### Explore the SQL Server installation